learn-co-curriculum/dsc-implementing-recommender-systems/README.md

-# Implementing Recommendation Engines with `surprise`
+# Implementing Recommendation Engines with Surprise

 ## Introduction

 This lesson will give you a brief introduction to implementing recommendation engines with a Python library called `surprise`.
 You'll get a chance to try out multiple different types of collaborative filtering engines, ranging from both basic neighborhood-based methods to matrix factorization methods.